SteveTownsend/Akavir-Tweaks/README.md

 * allows user to control quest startup, not just the first time you go to sleep

 Current version patch:
-* updates strings in scripts to be in English
+* move localizable strings from script to plugin to simplify creation of translations
 * allows user to control quest startup, not just the first time you go to sleep